Team-Spoofemon/finding-joy/game/assets/story/scene4a.md

-# scene 4a: JOY and IDOLA, coffee shop, date scene, guaranteed ends poorly
+# scene 4a: JOY and SID, coffee shop, date scene, guaranteed ends poorly

-*stage:* JOY and IDOLA enter from the right, (IDOLA first).
-IDOLA ends up on the right.
+*stage:* JOY and SID enter from the right, (SID first).
+SID ends up on the right.

-*stage:* IDOLA is angry.
+*stage:* SID is angry.

-IDOLA
+SID
 Man, the coffee is pricey and they still want tips?

 JOY
 What's wrong with tips?

-IDOLA
+SID
 Prices are high, so business is doing fine!
 No tips needed!

 *stage:* JOY is thinking.